nneubauer/homebridge-denon/README.md

 ```

 ### Volume control
 Volume control accessories are added as volumeControl.
 The `"volumeLimit"` is the maximum volume you can set with this control. `"zone"` can be set if you want to control the second or the third zone.
-Default is `1`. `"volumeAsFan"` can be used to change the volume control from a lightbulb to a fan.
+Default is `1`. `"controlType"` can be used to change the volume control from a bulb to a fan or a speaker.
 This can be handy if you don't want to mute your receiver when you say to Siri "Turn on all lights".
-Set to `true` if you want it as a fan.
-Default is `false`. `"port"` is optional and its standard value is `"auto"`.
+The speaker type is not yet supported in the Home app, but it is supported in 3rd party home applications like Home+. `"port"` is optional and its standard value is `"auto"`.
 If the plugin is not working, you can try to set it to `8080` for newer receivers, `80` for older ones and `"telnet"`for brand spanking new ones (first try auto as this automatically chooses the right ones).
 The found port used when on auto, is visible in the Homebridge log as: `port`.
 ```json
 {
     "platforms": [{